mikerjacobi/mikerjacobi.github.io/_posts/2020-06-01-shopify_aardvark.md

 ## Shopify

 This proof of concept centers around Shopify.
 Shopify provides two things, 1) customer facing infrastructure like product pages, a shopping cart, and payment options, and 2) a merchant interface to manage a product line and handle orders.
 Shopify generates a product page for each product you define in the merchant interface, which allows customers to view them, add them to a cart, and purchase them from an invoice page.
 Alternatively, you can modify a virtual shopping cart with Shopify API calls and produce the same invoice page programmatically, more on this coming.
-Here's a video showing some of Shopify's merchant interface.

 ## Reseller Account

 I found a hot sauce wholesaler, Pepper Explosion, which sells hundreds of varieties of hot sauces and other condiments in bulk.
 I spoke to an account manager of theirs, who granted us a reseller account.
 We discussed how dropshipping would work and orders would come in.
 I was kind of amazed at how subjective the Pepper Explosion reseller application process was.

 I found my go to hot sauce, Aardvark, on Pepper Explosion's site and created a Shopify product listing for it in the merchant interface.
 I listed it for $6.00, and Pepper Explosion's cut was $4.68.
 Shopify has an extensive plugin system, and one I came across, called Simple Purchase Orders (SPO), let's you manage suppliers and automatically generate and send purchase orders for them when a customer purchases a product.
 So, I filled in Pepper Explosion's supplier information and associated Aardvark Hot Sauce with them.
-Here's a video showing the supplier interface.
+This makes it so whenever Aardvark is purchasd, Pepper Explosion automatically receives an order with the customers address, and they begin shipping the product.

 ## Shopify's API